Tricadia Capital

 Tricadia Capital Management, LLC ("Tricadia Capital") was a New York based asset management company.
 As of July 17, 2020, its primary website is offline.

 History

-Tricadia Capital is a multi-strategy credit manager for hedge funds and alternative investment accounts.
+Tricadia Capital was a multi-strategy credit manager for hedge funds and alternative investment accounts.
 Tricadia Capital’s predecessor was formed in 2003 by Michael Barnes and Arif Inayatullah.
-Tricadia Capital is a wholly owned subsidiary of Tricadia Holdings, L.P. (“Tricadia Holdings”), which is controlled by Messrs, Barnes and Inayatullah.
-Tricadia Holdings also owns Tricadia CDO Management, LLC.
-Tricadia Holdings is associated with Mariner Investment Group, LLC, which provides certain support services for the firm.
+Tricadia Capital was a wholly owned subsidiary of Tricadia Holdings, L.P. (“Tricadia Holdings”), which was controlled by Messrs, Barnes and Inayatullah.
+Tricadia Holdings also owned Tricadia CDO Management, LLC.
+Tricadia Holdings is associated with Mariner Investment Group, LLC, which provided certain support services for the firm.